-- Eligible students are those who had a standard loan expectation as part of their financial aid package.
-The “standard loan expectation” is the loan amount based on family income level and that is part of the self-help portion of a student’s financial aid award.
+- Eligible individuals are Haverford graduates who had a standard loan expectation as part of their financial aid package.
+The “standard loan expectation” is based on family income level and is part of the self-help portion of a student’s financial aid award.
 Individuals who meet this eligibility requirement are notified by the Office of Admission the summer after they graduate.

-- have a low income trajectory due to choice of profession; and/or
+- Low income trajectory due to choice of profession; and/or

-- are facing difficulty pursuing their intended professional goals because of financial hardship.
+- Facing difficulty pursuing their intended professional goals because of financial hardship; and/or